All I Wanted Was Cinnamon

 Tall, built.
 Thick dark hair.
 When I was little, I tried to get a glimpse of his gun and badge, but someone always put a strong hand on my shoulder and marched me up to look at a dead body.
 Then they’d talk about how good that body looked.
 Or how peaceful.
 On and on.
 But dead is dead.
 And I never once remember thinking it looked good.

 Thank you for hanging out for a bit.
-Check back on the first Friday of every
+Check back on the first Monday of every

 month for a free fictional short, and be sure to visit my Amazon page.

-Copyright © 2019 by B.A.
-Paul
+Copyright © 2020 by B.A.
+Paul.

 All work is licensed for your personal enjoyment only.
 All rights reserved.
 This is a work of fiction.
 All characters and events portrayed herein are fictional, and any resemblance to

 Beth's passion for writing started in grade school with an epic outer space adventure scribbled on 158 sheets of wide-ruled notebook paper with not-sharp-enough pencils.
 That manuscript was lost in a basement flood.